bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 There are two generations of the base stations and both are supported: [V1](https://www.vive.com/eu/accessory/base-station/) and [V2](https://store.bitcraze.io/products/lighthouse-v2-base-station).

 Lighthouse V1 uses two rotating drums while Lighthouse V2 only uses one, but with two slanted light planes on the same drum.
 Lighthouse V1 systems can use up to 2 base stations while Lighthouse V2 systems is designed for up to 16.
 The Crazyflie-firmware currently supports up to 4 base stations by standard, and more can be enabled by manually configuring the firmware.

-regardless of version.

 | Characteristics          | Lighthouse V1          | Lighthouse V2 | Note                                                                                      |
 |--------------------------|------------------------|---------------|-------------------------------------------------------------------------------------------|